-Is this good for ag and utility structures?+
+Is this calculator suitable for agricultural and utility pole barn structures?+

 Should I calculate by panel width or effective coverage?+